packagist/private-packagist-docs/docs/self-hosted/kubernetes-existing.md

 kubectl plugin from Replicated.
 The plugin provides an admin console to configure and update Private Packagist Self-Hosted.

 The commands below will install the kots plugin and add the Private Packagist Self-Hosted application.
-At the end of the install script, kots will set up a port-forward to localhost:8800 where you can continue with the Private Packagist Self-Hosted setup.
+At the end of the install script, kots will set up a port forward to localhost:8800 where you can continue with the Private Packagist Self-Hosted setup.
 Once Private Packagist is fully configured and setup, it is recommended to stop the port forwarding and only start it again to make changes to the configuration or update the application.